super6liu/virgo/README.md

 Hotkeys:
-        CTRL + WIN + LEFT      -> switch to previous desktop CTRL + WIN + RIGHT     -> switch to next desktop CTRL + D               -> create a new desktop (up to 4) CTRL + F4              -> delete current desktop and move all open windows to privous desktop
+        CTRL + WIN + LEFT      -> switch to previous desktop CTRL + WIN + RIGHT     -> switch to next desktop CTRL + WIN + D               -> create a new desktop (up to 4)
+        CTRL + WIN + F4              -> delete current desktop and move all open windows to privous desktop

 To exit:
 - kill virgo-like-win10.exe in Task Manager, or log off